vippsas/vipps-login-api/vipps-login-api-faq.md

 ## What are the requirements for redirect URIs?

-We validate redirect URIs used in API request against a whitelist of pre-approved URIs.
+We validate redirect URIs used against a whitelist of pre-approved URIs.
 The URIs must be registered by the merchant on [portal.vipps.no](https://portal.vipps.no) as described above.